kristofer11/kristofer11/README.md

 ### I am a web developer in the Seattle, WA area.

 * I'm currently working on a library manager app that will have a web and a mobile version (using ReactJS and React Native).
-* I am currently looking for a web developer role.
+* I am looking for a web developer role.
 * Recently I have been learning Python and more React Native.
 * Extensive experience in building UIs with a track record of delivering impactful solutions.
 * I'm getting more aquainted with back-end development - and I'm loving it!
 So far, just Node.js/Express/MongoDb.
 Looking to branch out soon!